lpcxyi/STFF26/README.md

 This is the code repository for paper "Spatiotemporal Data Imputation Based on Spatiotemporal Feature Fusion Network".

-The source code of the proposed method will be released after the paper is accepted.

 ## Dataset Sources
 - Solar Energy: https://github.com/laiguokun/multivariate-time-series-data.
 - METR-LA: The traffic data files for Los Angeles (METR-LA) is availabe at https://drive.google.com/drive/folders/10FOTa6HXPqX8Pf5WRoRwcFnW9BrNZEIX.
 The sensor distance data can be found in the folder `data/metr-la`.